Cabbage Tree Island, New South Wales: History

-The island was reportedly settled by three Aboriginal pioneers in 1885, including "Bubba" Cook, ancestor of many islanders today.
+The island was reportedly settled by three Aboriginal pioneers in 1885 Yuke, Jack Roach and Jack "Poppa" Cook after they were displaced there by the police.
+Little is known of the first two of these men and it is unknown whether they remained on the island, however, Cook is acknowledged as an ancestor of many islanders today.
 The islanders engaged in cane farming and had their own food gardens, reportedly living self-sufficiently.

+Many of the early homes there where constructed from cabbage-tree palms and many were removed to make room for cane farming and for sale as wood; there are few palms now remaining on the island.

-In 1893 the island was designated an Aboriginal reserve, with Aboriginal people moving there from the region, and Cabbage Tree School opening.
+In 1893 the island was designated an Aboriginal reserve, with Aboriginal people moving there (often by force) from throughout the region.
+This movement was also encouraged by the Cabbage Tree School opening in October 1893 although this was closed in January 1895 and was not reopened until June 1908.

 In 1911 a government manager was installed, and the island was then run by various government Aboriginal welfare agencies until the mid-1970s.
 The manager's permission was required in some periods to leave the island.
 The welfare agencies provided regular food rations.
 Many of the islanders worked as cane cutters or other cane labourers.
 Young women often went to work as domestic servants in Sydney.

-In the late twentieth century government management was transferred to a local Aboriginal land council, which maintains the houses on the island.
+In the late twentieth century government management was transferred to a local Aboriginal land council, Jali Aboriginal Land Council (Jali LALC) which maintains the houses on the island.
 The school continued in operation.

-2022 floods
+2022 floods and 'closure' of community

 Buildings were damaged by the 2022 floods and residents were moved to temporary housing pods in Wardell and Ballina.
-The school on the island was temporarily relocated to Wardell in November 2022.

-By March 2023, residents were frustrated by a lack of permission to return.
+The school on the island was temporarily relocated to Wardell in November 2022 and, by March 2023, residents were frustrated by a lack of permission to return.'

-In September 2023, the Jali Aboriginal Land Council (Jali LALC) announced that the island homes would not be rebuilt, but the residents would be relocated to new homes on the mainland, due to "unacceptably high risk" from flood.
+In September 2023, the Jali LALC, announced that the island homes would not be rebuilt, but the residents would be relocated to 26 new homes to be constructed in Wardell, due to "unacceptably high risk" from flood.
+Former residents on the islands were first placed in temporary accommodation in the form of a "pod village"; these are formally known as Northern Rivers temporary housing.

+Many residents were upset by this decision and one local woman stated:

+"If I move back to the island and I get flooded away, I get flooded away and I die, that's how much [Cabbage Tree Island] means to me."